-I am in the 8th grade at a Public Middle School placement in an AP program with an A and A/B honor roll.
+I am in the 8th grade attending a Public Middle School with placement in an AP programs as an A and A/B honor roll student.
 I have maintained the honor roll throughout my Elementary School years and on into Middle School.

 To be nominated for the Top 10 Gymnast of the Year is an honor .!!. " If you can believe it, then it is possible" My dream is to become an elite gymnast and earn a spot on a Division 1 College Team.
 I understand the persistence and dedication this requires which I am willing to put in the work and time.
 Most of all I would like to Thank YOU for considering me as one of your nominees.
 Looking forward to an awesome season with my teammates who are my sisters!!!
 Just remember "Half of doing is believing that YOU can"

 Gymnastics has been a key part of my life since I was three years old.
 Beyond gymnastics, it’s taught me life skills such as finding a love and passion for something, time management, setting and accomplishing goals, confidence and a responsibility for my own direction as a gymnast and person.
 I fell in love with the sport and started my gymnastics career at Bill Austin's Gymnastics in Sugar Land, TX.
 I spent the majority of my compulsory years at Iron Cross Gymnastics in Richmond, TX.
 After my level 6 season in 2011, I moved to Stars Gymnastics in Houston, TX and have been there ever since.